spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/advanced-tutorials/tutorial-twig-extensions.md

   - /v1/docs/en/t-twig-extensions
 ---

-This dpcuments shows how to implement a Twig extension.
-For the sake of an example, we’ll build a filter which can be used for displaying prices.
+This document shows how to implement a Twig extension.
+As an example, let's build a filter which can be used for displaying prices.

-To implement a Twig extension, you have to do the following:
+To implement a Twig extension, do the following:

 1. Implement the filter.
 2. Add the twig extension.